Attica: Medieval period

 After the period of antiquity, Attica came under Roman, Byzantine, Venetian, and Ottoman rule.
 In the Roman period, the Scandinavian Heruli tribe raided Athens and Attica in 267 AD, destroying most of the city and laying waste to the countryside.
-During the Byzantine period, Attica was invaded by the Goths under the command of Alaric in 396.
+During the Byzantine period Athens was an important mid-sized city.
+In 396 Attica was invaded by the Goths under the command of Alaric.
 Attica's population diminished in comparison to the neighboring area of Boeotia.

 The sites of historical interest date to the 11th and 12th centuries, when Attica was under the rule of the Franks.
 The great monastery of Dafni, that was built under Justinian I's rule, is an isolated case that does not signify a widespread development of Attica during the Byzantine period.
 On the other hand, the buildings built during the 11th and 12th centuries show a greater development that continued during the rule of the Franks, who did not impose strict rule.

 From the 14th century onwards, the Arvanites came to Attica from what is today southern Albania.
 They were mostly invited as mercenaries by the local Greek lords.

 During the Ottoman rule, Athens enjoyed some rights.
 However, that was not the case for the villages of Attica.
 Great areas were possessed by the Turks, who terrorized the population with the help of sipahis.
 The monasteries of Attica played a crucial role in preserving the Greek element of the villages.

 In spite of its conquerors, Attica managed to maintain its traditions.
 This fact is proved by the preservation of ancient toponyms such as Oropos, Dionysus, Eleusis, and Marathon.

-During the Greek War of Independence in the 1820s, the peasants of Attica were the first to revolt (April 1821), occupying Athens and seizing the Acropolis that was handed over to the Greek revolutionaries in June, 1822.
+During the Greek War of Independence in the 1820s, the peasants of Attica were the first to revolt (April 1821), occupying Athens and seizing the Acropolis that was handed over to the Greek revolutionaries in June 1822.

 Attica after 1829

 Attica belonged to the newly-founded Greek state from its founding.
-From 1834, Athens was refounded and made the new Greek capital (moved from Nafplio in Argolis), which caused the gradual repopulation of Attica by other people around Greece.
-The most dramatic surge came with Greek refugees from Anatolia following the population exchanges between Greece and Turkey under the Treaty of Lausanne.
+From 1834, Athens was made the new Greek capital (moved from Nafplio in Argolis), which caused the gradual repopulation of Attica by other people around Greece.
+The most dramatic surge came with Greek refugees from Anatolia following the Greek genocide and later the population exchanges between Greece and Turkey under the Treaty of Lausanne.
 Today, much of Attica is occupied by urban Athens, encompassing the entirety of the Athenian plain.
 The modern Greek region of Attica includes classical Attica as well as the Saronic Islands, a small part of the Peloponnese around Troezen, and the Ionian Island of Kythira.

-Climate

-Attica enjoys a typical Mediterranean climate.
-It has a distinct, long, dry period in the summer and a short, wet period in the winter.
-The highest precipitation is experienced during the winter months.
-The southern part of the peninsula has a hot, semi-arid climate.

-European temperature record

-According to the World Meteorological Organisation, the official European record for highest temperature was 48.0 °C (118.4 °F) was recorded in the areas of Eleusina and Tatoi in 1977, by the use of minimum-maximum thermometers.